jloh02/capt-laundry-bot/README.md

 # CAPT Laundry Bot

-Laundry bot for the management of
+Laundry bot for the management of laundry timers in CAPT

 ## Setup